 Working as an executive business coach in San Francisco and all across the nation has given me the opportunity to connect with family-run business executives, and has revealed to me how important it is for executives to strengthen their leadership skills to achieve both their personal and professional goals.
 It’s easy to get so caught up in the daily routine of running a business that you might lose sight of the bigger picture.

 Family business, like any business, needs goal-setting strategies and a succession plan.
-Without strong leadership, teamwork, and the separation of the “family-business” from the “family,” the business is doomed for failure.
+More family business fall on hard times or even fail when an emergency occurs and there’s no succession plan in place.
+A good strategy demands strong leadership, teamwork, and the separation of the “family-business” from the “family.”
+Without these, the business is doomed for failure.

 Here are three proven tips for the executive business leader to run a successful family business:

 - Separate work from home — Avoid discussing (or arguing about) business-related matters over the dinner table.
 A good leader understands that creating clear separation between work and family is critical to running a thriving business and creating a more stress-free, balanced, and enjoyable personal life.

 - Learn to accept change — As your children join the business they may have their own ideologies.
 If you encourage the integration of new ideas and tried-and-tested old working habits you might be pleasantly surprised.
 Change can be just what you need to grow your business and help build strong team-building and intrapersonal relationships with your potential successors.